yueguoguo/yueguoguo.github.io/_posts/2021-11-12-data-science-journey.md

 *absolute core component* of my job.
 Unlike many data scientists, I am from a computer engineering background.
-So, in the first several months, I tried hard to develop the statistical and analytical skills by reviewing the theories, attending internal and external meetups, take online courses, and learning from experts.
+So, in the first several months, I tried hard to develop the statistical and analytical skills by reviewing the theories, attending internal and external meetups, taking online courses, and learning from experts.
 Soon I found that most data scientists, including myself, tended to work on the "cool" stuff that built a perfectly fitted model with unrealistically high-quality data.
 And, the model was rarely considered to be